SDG-Den/SDG-MANGO-HELPERS/docs/SDG-MANGO-HELPERS/208-window-grouping.md

 # Window Grouping

+**What this is for:** Grouping windows together lets them act as a single unit — moving them, resizing them, or switching between groups instead of individual windows.

-Two scripts for managing window groups on a monitor.
+Scripts for managing window groups on a monitor.

 ## group-all.sh — Group All Windows